What is the purpose of this document?

 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.

-We have appointed a data protection officer (DPO) to oversee compliance with this privacy notice.
-If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO who is Paul Scholey.
+We have appointed a data protection officer (DPM) to oversee compliance with this privacy notice.
+If you have any questions about this privacy notice or how we handle your personal information, please contact the DPM who is Paul Scholey.
 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.

 Changes to this privacy notice